-The hotel itself is clean and functional, if not fancy.
+The hotel itself is not much to look at it, but it is clean and functional.
 Western (with beds) and Japanese (with futons on tatami) style rooms are available, and computers can be used on the first floor free of charge.
-They’ll also lend you a LAN cable if you want to connect in your room.
+They’ll also lend you a LAN cable (if you have a 10 year old computer) if you want to connect in your room.
 And unlike some of the other budget hotels, all rooms come with en suite bath and shower.
 However, as seems to be a trend with some of the cheaper, privately owned hotel, there is a “locked door” period – here from 12:30 a.m. to 6 a.m., so be sure to let the staff know if you plan to stay out later or leave earlier than those times.

 There is also a cheap Chinese restaurant in the basement.